ucsd-cse112-sp19/team13/README.md

 <!--te-->

 # Use our components
+Make sure that your project has npm initialized.
+If not, run the following command.
+It will ask you questions pertaining to your project.
+Don't worry, these can be changed in the future in 'package.json'.

+`npm init`

 To download our components, simply run:

 `npm i friday-webcomponents`

 Then, in your HTML page, include the components you want to use in the `<head>...</head>` tags.
 For example: